tobyhodges/fair-research-software/episodes/06-code-readability.md

 Looking at our code, you may notice it contains different pieces of functionality:

 1. reading the data from a JSON file
-2. processing/cleaning the data and preparing it for analysis
+2. converting and saving the data in the CSV format
-3. data analysis and visualising the results
+3. processing/cleaning the data and preparing it for analysis
-4. converting and saving the data in the CSV format
+4. data analysis and visualising the results

-Let's refactor our code so that reading the data in JSON format into a dataframe (step 1.) and converting it and saving to the CSV format (step 4.) are extracted into separate functions.
+Let's refactor our code so that reading the data in JSON format into a dataframe (step 1.) and converting it and saving to the CSV format (step 2.) are extracted into separate functions.
 Let's name those functions `read_json_to_dataframe` and `write_dataframe_to_csv` respectively.
 The main part of the script should then be simplified to invoke these new functions, while the functions themselves contain the complexity of each of these two steps.
+We will continue to work on steps 3. and 4. above later on.

-Our code may look something like the following.
+After the initial refactoring, our code may look something like the following.

 ``` python